julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 ## What Makes Our Tea Different

-Our *Artemisia annua* is wildcrafted in the sunny southern Balkans — where the **climate, mineral-rich soils, and traditional growing rhythms produce plants of striking potency**.
+Our *Artemisia annua* is wildcrafted in the sunny southern Balkans, where the **climate, mineral-rich soils, and traditional growing rhythms produce plants of striking potency**.

 - Hand-harvested at peak vitality
 - Dried slowly in the shade to preserve aromatic compounds